Officials: Patrick Foye tapped as MTA chairman

 Foye also previously worked as president and chief executive of the United Way of Long Island, and in 2010 was hired by then-Nassau County Executive Edward Mangano to serve as his deputy county executive for economic development.
 While holding that job, Foye also served as Nassau’s representative on the MTA Board from 2010 until 2012, and pushed for improvements at the LIRR and inside Penn Station.

-When asked about the MTA’s plans to address failing LIRR service at an Albany legislative hearing in January, Foye held up his monthly Port Washington branch railroad ticket and noted that he is “a Long Island Rail Road commuter every day.”
+When asked by Sen. Todd Kaminsky (D-Long Beach) about the MTA’s plans to address failing LIRR service at an Albany legislative hearing in January, Foye held up his monthly Port Washington branch railroad ticket and noted he is “a Long Island Rail Road commuter every day.”

-Foye also vouched for the vision of railroad president Phillip Eng, calling him an “extraordinary public servant” who will “move the dial and fix the Long Island Rail Road.”
+Kaminsky on Friday called the news of Foye’s nomination “a positive step.”

+“I think the fact that he’s a Long Islander and he uses the Long Island Rail Road is extremely important,” said Kaminsky, who noted Foye has spent a lot of time in Albany in recent weeks talking to legislators from Long Island.
+“If we have people who understand the plight of the Long Island Rail Road rider, it can only be helpful, And, frankly, things are in such a tough spot that I think any change is good.”

 Comments